-The Company accounts for regular way purchase or sales of financial assets on the trade date.
+The Company accounts for regular way purchase or sales of financial assets on the trade a. the Company's business model for managing the financial assets and b. the contractual cash flow characteristics of the financial asset.

 The Company classified financial assets as subsequently measured at amortized cost, fair value through other comprehensive income or fair value through profit or loss considering both factors below: